-Where does a total novice go in search of information about how to get started personal watercraft riding?
-Typically, I provide expert advice and tips for jet ski riders on Sea Doo tours.
+Where does a total jet ski novice go in search of information about how to get started personal watercraft riding?
+Typically, I provide expert PWC advice and tips for jet ski riders on Sea Doo tours.
 I assume some level of prior powersports participation.
-But that doesn’t help someone with little or no previous experience – someone that may have a casual curiosity about how to get started personal watercraft riding, but doesn’t have a PWC, hasn’t been on one or doesn’t know the basics.
-If this is you or anyone you know, here are some preliminary fundamentals to consider…
+But…

 Get Started Personal Watercraft Riding – Marine Experience

 Do you have any previous experience around the water?
-Maybe you are already boater, angler or cottager or know how to operate a motorboat.
+Maybe you are already a recreational boater, angler or cottager.
+Or know how to operate a motorboat.
 Perhaps you grew up at a family cottage, went to summer camp by a lake, or did some swimming, water sports or paddling?
-If so, you may already be somewhat familiar with basics like what personal flotation device to wear or how to dock properly.
+If so, you’re probably already somewhat familiar with basics like what personal flotation device to wear or how to dock properly.

-The point here is being honest with yourself about your experience and comfort level around the water.
-Not having any doesn’t mean you shouldn’t get started personal watercraft riding, it just means you have to learn about being on and near the water as well as how to become a competent jet ski, waverunner or Sea Doo rider.
+The point here is to do an honest self-appraisal about your experience and comfort level around the water.
+Not having any doesn’t mean you shouldn’t get started personal watercraft riding.
+It just means it’s time to learn about being on and near the water.
+As well as how to make yourself a competent jet ski, waverunner or Sea Doo rider.

 Get Started Personal Watercraft Riding – Powersports Experience